Certification

 Yes.
 Here is why, backed by real numbers.

 According to the Bureau of Labor Statistics, the median annual wage for automotive service technicians is around $47,000.
-But certified technicians consistently earn 10-20% more than their non-certified counterparts.
+Certified technicians consistently earn more than their non-certified counterparts — most shops pay per-cert bonuses that add up significantly over a year.
 At the top end, ASE Master Technicians at dealerships can clear $80,000-100,000+ per year.

 For a deeper dive on what techs actually earn, check out our automotive technician salary analysis.